-The Planning Commission may approve, approve with conditions, or deny a planned development based upon written findings of fact according to each of the following standards.
+The planning commission, or the planning director in the case of an administrative planned development, may approve, approve with conditions, or deny a planned development based upon written findings of fact according to each of the following standards.
 It is the responsibility of the applicant to provide written and graphic evidence demonstrating compliance with the following standards:

 A. Planned Development Objectives: The planned development shall meet the purpose statement for a planned development (section 21A.55.010 of this chapter) and will achieve at least one of the objectives stated in said section.
 To determine if a planned development objective has been achieved, the applicant shall demonstrate that at least one of the strategies associated with the objective are included in the proposed planned development.
 The applicant shall also demonstrate why modifications to the zoning regulations are necessary to meet the purpose statement for a planned development.
 The Planning Commission should consider the relationship between the proposed modifications to the zoning regulations and the purpose of a planned development, and determine if the project will result in a more enhanced product than would be achievable through strict application of the land use regulations.